TomAugspurger/noaa-nwm/README.md

 2. Rechunking the data
 3. Converting the `reservoir` data to a `geoparquet` dataset

+Check those out if you're interested in some of the behind-the-scenes work for making data available on the cloud.

 ## Infrastructure

 The `terraform` directory has some stuff for deploying the infrastructure in the workshop.

 [conf]: https://ciroh.ua.edu/devconference/